jesualdocc/Covid-19-Report-Tool/README.md

 ## How to run app locally

-1) Go Backend/app
+1) Go to Backend/app
 * Run “pip install -r requirements.txt” to install all dependencies
 * Rename configEx.py to config.py, and fill the empty fields (DB info, JWT secret key,and Twitter API Keys if needed)
-2) Go Backend/app/db
+2) Go to Backend/app/db
 * Open sql_conector.py
 * Instantiate a DbManagement instance (*choose between the default sqlite, and MySQL)
 * Run function initial_set_up() to setup all tables and data in the db
 * Delete instance/variable
-3) Go Backend/app
+3) Go to Backend/app
 * Run app.py to start server
 4) Go to Frontend/covidapp/src/app
 * Run “npm install” to install all dependencies